Complete Guide to Vectorization Options

 Simplification

-This feature geometrically simplifies the final vector paths by removing redundant or unnecessary anchor points.
-A higher tolerance value results in greater simplification, smaller file sizes, and smoother paths, but may slightly reduce detail.
+Geometrically simplifies the final vector paths by removing redundant anchor points.
+A higher value results in greater simplification and smaller file sizes, but may slightly reduce detail.
 A value of 0 disables this step.

 Download Formats

 - SVG (Scalable Vector Graphics): The modern standard for the web.
-It is a flexible, XML-based format that is perfect for web design, logos, and use in modern vector editing software.
+Perfect for web design, logos, and use in modern vector editing software.

-- PDF (Portable Document Format): A universal format excellent for printing, sharing, and document creation.
+- PDF (Portable Document Format): A universal format excellent for printing and sharing.
 Vector PDFs can be opened and edited in most professional design applications.

 Glossary of Terms